David Nelson (Idaho politician)

 David Nelson is a Democratic Idaho State Senator since 2019, representing District 5.
 Nelson, an engineer, defeated Senator Dan Foreman in the 2018 general election.

-Nelson won reelection in 2020.
-Once again defeating Dan Forman in the general election.
+Nelson won reelection in 2020, defeating Foreman in the general election.

 Committee assignments

 Nelson served on the Health & Welfare, Agricultural Affairs, and Transportation committees during the 2019–2020 legislative session.
 In the 2021 session, Nelson served on the Agricultural Affairs, Transportation, and Education committees.